D-Whipp/readme-generator/README.md

-Using your Editors command line: type node index and answer the prompts
+use node index and answer prompts